fairlearn/fairlearn/docs/user_guide/datasets.rst

 In Harrison and Rubenfield's analysis, the measurement model involves constructing the assumed point at which prejudice against Black people occurs and the effect that prejudice has on house values.
-Likewise, the measurement model also constructs membership in lower-status classes based on educational attainment and labor category.
+Likewise, another measurement model also constructs membership in lower-status classes based on educational attainment and labor category.
-It is useful to ask whether the way the authors chose to create the measurements accurately represents phenomenon the authors sought to measure.
+It is useful to ask whether the way the authors chose to create the measurements accurately represents phenomenon they sought to measure.
 As is discussed above, the authors do not provide justification for their variable construction choices beyond the projected impacts described